Tornado threat continues as southern towns assess damage

 The “threat for supercells capable of all severe hazards continues” near the Gulf Coast in Mississippi, Alabama, Florida and Georgia, forecasters said, after multiple tornado warnings were issued starting Tuesday afternoon and continued through the night.

-Two people were killed in the Flatwood community just north of city of Montgomery.
+Two people were killed in the Flatwood community just north of the city of Montgomery.
 “They were in their home that was struck by a tree due to the tornado,” said Christina Thornton, director of the Montgomery County Emergency Management Agency.

 Thornton said others in the area were injured, and search-and-rescue crews were able to check all the houses in the area by Wednesday morning.
 The sheriff’s office said a shelter was being opened at a nearby church for the affected residents.